AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/vntc/utilities/c-ir-vignette-converter-vntc/r-ir-options-for-cabinet-style-files.md

 ---
 description: The following options control the processing of cabinet style files.
 They are ignored if sourceFile is not a cabinet style file or if -info is specified.
-seo-description: The following options control the processing of cabinet style files.
-They are ignored if sourceFile is not a cabinet style file or if -info is specified.
-seo-title: Options for cabinet style files

 solution: Experience Manager
 title: Options for cabinet style files
-uuid: bca84724-d710-45da-86e9-7385f689fd4b

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---